Judge Denies Dismissal Of Student Loans

 - This set of circumstances is likely to continue into the future for a significant portion of the debtor’s repayment period;

-- The debtor has made good faith efforts to repay the student loans.
+- The debtor has made good faith efforts to repay student loans.

 Your California Bankruptcy Law Firm

-At the Bankruptcy Law Center we understand all of the debts and situations that qualify for help under the Bankruptcy Code.
-Our team of talented professionals are standing by to help you understand your options.
+At the BLC Law Center, we understand all of the debts and situations that qualify for help under the Bankruptcy Code.
+Our team of talented professionals is standing by to help you understand your options.
 Contact us today.